metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_component_definition_v1alpha1_manifest.md

 - `namespace` (String) Specifies the namespace of the referenced configuration template ConfigMap object.An empty namespace is equivalent to the 'default' namespace.
 - `re_render_resource_types` (List of String) Specifies whether the configuration needs to be re-rendered after v-scale or h-scale operations to reflect changes.In some scenarios, the configuration may need to be updated to reflect the changes in resource allocationor cluster topology.
 Examples:- Redis: adjust maxmemory after v-scale operation.- MySQL: increase max connections after v-scale operation.- Zookeeper: update zoo.cfg with new node addresses after h-scale operation.
 - `template_ref` (String) Specifies the name of the referenced configuration template ConfigMap object.
-- `volume_name` (String) Refers to the volume name of PodTemplate.
-The configuration file produced through the configurationtemplate will be mounted to the corresponding volume.
-Must be a DNS_LABEL name.The volume name must be defined in podSpec.containers[*].volumeMounts.

 <a id="nestedatt--spec--configs--legacy_rendered_config_spec"></a>
 ### Nested Schema for `spec.configs.legacy_rendered_config_spec`